 Their purpose?
-Provide pictorial evidence of meticulously organised and aspirational home spaces: laundry cupboards with intricate labelling systems, colour-coordinated kids’ shelves, and some sort of dewy decimal system of pantry arranging, apparently:
+Provide pictorial evidence of meticulously organised and aspirational home spaces: laundry cupboards with intricate filing systems, colour-coordinated kids’ shelves, and some sort of dewy decimal system of pantry arranging, apparently.

 In the UK, Essex resident Sophie Hinchcliffe has made a career out of her tidy Instagram account Mrs Hinch, amassing over 2.7 million followers and promulgating Mrs Hinch cleaning products and merchandise.
-Over the pond, Chicago-based 'homekeeping expert' @Cleanmama has 363 thousand acolytes on the app obeying her every cleaning commandment.
+Chicago-based 'homekeeping expert' @Cleanmama has 363,000 acolytes on the app obeying her every cleaning commandment.